gzepeda/TechnicalCommunityContent/Mixed Reality/HoloLens/Session 2 - Hands On/readme.md

     _Enabling NuGet options_

 1. Download and install the latest version of the HoloLens emulator package.
 You will find a link to the current release in the [Installation checklist](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools#installation_checklist) on Microsoft's HoloLens developer portal.
+Direct Link to Emulator: https://go.microsoft.com/fwlink/?linkid=852626

     > The emulator isn't strictly necessary if you have a HoloLens available, but the installation package also comes with additional app templates.
-Also, the emulator allows you to simulate a specific room interior (captured from an actual device beforehand), which can be quite useful in certain scenarios. https://go.microsoft.com/fwlink/?linkid=852626
+Also, the emulator allows you to simulate a specific room interior (captured from an actual device beforehand), which can be quite useful in certain scenarios.

     ![Installing the HoloLens emulator](Images/emulator_install.jpg)